atcz/DCSWaypointEditor/README.md

 Waypoints and JDAM/SLAM preplanned missions can be added by either manually entering a set of coordinates or by one of the coordinate capture methods.
 When capturing from `DCSTheWay`, coordinates are captured from the current camera view.
 From the F10 map, it captures the coordinates of the center of the map.
-A target dot in the center of the map can be displayed using `DCSTheWay`, or with the included Target-jar-with-dependencies.jar which requires Java JRE.
+A target dot in the center of the map can be displayed using the included Target-jar-with-dependencies.jar which requires Java JRE. `DCSTheWay` can not be running when using F10/F11 View capture.

 #### Manual coordinates entry